 High blood pressure (hypertension) is a silent killer disorder.
 It’s a condition when your blood has a higher force against the blood vessel.
 Imagine that you are holding a time bomb by yourself and you might not know when this bomb will blow-up.
 It’s dangerous and too late to cure when the bomb has blown up.
 It’s diagnosed when the blood pressure greater than (140/90mm/Hg), taken at least on 2 separate occasions.
 In long term, persistent high blood pressure will strain the heart and vessel which causes total end-organ damage and death.

 Based on the report of the National Health and Morbidity Survey 2019, 3 in 10 Malaysian, which is around a 6.4million people in Malaysia have hypertension.
-Unfortunately, only half of the people with hypertension are aware of themselves hypertension, and half of it are unaware of it.
+Unfortunately, half of them are unaware of it.
 Besides, hypertension is 3x common to occur in the male population compared to females.

 Below Table 1 showed the classification of hypertension in adults.
 One should always seek medical attention urgently if their blood pressure is in a severe stage which is ≥180/110 mmHg.

 |Stage 3 Hypertension |